jneeven/pybash/README.md

 # `pybashrc`: Automatically register python functions as bash commands
-This is a very simple utility that will create a `~/.pybashrc.py` file, and the functions it contains will be made accessible as bash commands.
+This is a very simple utility that will create a `~/.pybashrc.py` file, and the functions it contains will be made accessible as bash (or zsh) commands.

 By default, `pybashrc` aliases all functions that do not start with an underscore and were created in `~/.pybashrc.py` (i.e. they must not be imported).
 For example, this is the default template file:
 ```python